 We previously described the benefits of digital twins in building projects during the pre-construction and construction stages.
 However, a digital twin is a useful tool during the entire life cycle of a building.
-The technology can be used to make operation and maintenance simpler, and to manage renovations and upgrades more easily.
+The technology can be used to make operation and maintenance simpler and to manage renovations and upgrades more easily.

 A digital twin is much more than just a 3D model of a building.
-It contains detailed information of all equipment and components, including their physical properties and cost.
+It contains detailed information on all equipment and components, including their physical properties and cost.
 The model can also reflect the exact state of building elements, showing issues like mechanical wear.
 Digital twins can also be used as simulation tools, to analyze how a building would behave under different conditions.

 Design, build and manage your project with the latest engineering technology.

 Digital twins are also useful in facilities that were built before computer-aided design was developed.
 Managing these buildings can be challenging due to a lack of information - the original construction documents may only be available on paper, and they are often deteriorated and impossible to understand.
 By hiring a qualified engineering firm to create a digital twin, the owner can make property management much simpler.

 Using a Digital Twin for Building Operation and Maintenance

 Once a building is completed and operational, the owner must address three important aspects:

 - Minimizing the monthly operating cost of the building.

 - Keeping comfortable and safe indoor conditions for occupants.